malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

-The crystallisation of a solid from its liquid melt is a process underpinning the production of a wide range of materials. [@Shimura2012;@Shimura2017;@Harkonen2005] As discussed in @sec:intro_crystal_growth, crystallisation can be broken into two processes;
+The crystallisation of a solid from its liquid melt is a process underpinning the production of a wide range of materials. [@Shimura2012;@Shimura2017;@Harkonen2005] The process of forming a crystal can be broken into two steps;
 nucleation, and crystal growth.
 In this chapter we study
 the crystal growth and melting of the Trimer molecule